Matto58/MattoTube/README.md

 # MattoTube
 MattoTube version 1 is the newest update of MattoTube.
-It can be played on Newgrounds here: https://www.newgrounds.com/portal/view/754879
+It can be played on Newgrounds here: https://www.newgrounds.com/portal/view/754879 (edit: it is no longer available, sorry)
 ## Releases
 ### v1
 - Added 3 languages